YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * -JOURNAL specifies journaling is allowed.
 It takes one or more arguments in a journal-option-list.

-For detailed description of the all JOURNAL qualifiers and its keywords, refer to `SET -JOURNAL Options <./ydbjournal.html#set-action-qualifiers>`_.
+For detailed description of the all JOURNAL qualifiers and its keywords, refer to :ref:`set-action-qualifiers`.

 ~~~~~~~~~~
 -KEY_SIZE